 - Attend and otherwise support Monterey County’s Open Streets, Ciclovia Salinas.
-As Salinas Police Chief Kelly McMillin stated prior to the inaugural event, (see Californian newsclip here), “I truly believe that a successful Ciclovia can bring some real healing to our troubled streets.”
+As now-retired Salinas Police Chief Kelly McMillin stated prior to the inaugural event, (see Californian newsclip here), “I truly believe that a successful Ciclovia can bring some real healing to our troubled streets.”
 On Ciclovia dates, residents and visitors can walk, bike, skateboard, dance, roll in a wheelchair, or otherwise move about on car-free streets.
 A youth-led initiative, Ciclovia Salinas is “Where the streets are yours!”
 The dates are a chance to reclaim the streets for people-powered transportation and other healthy activities while building stronger community connections.
 They also provide a way to bridge sections of the city that often feel separated, and to encourage visitors who may have missed the heart of Steinbeck Country.

 - See “Salinas youth and others for bikes: Bikes make life better” to see a sampling of ways to help.
 Or look over the Monterey County bicycling resources/bike community page or the Bicycling Advocacy: What you can do page.

 - Contact Mari for other ideas.Bicycling advocates can organize or otherwise support bike rodeos, bike skills classes, recreational rides, bike polo games, bike race teams, and other fun, healthy, community-building activities.

 Also consider supporting the efforts of groups such as:

 - Building Healthy Communities (organizer of Ciclovia Salinas)